 A switch up from its city center locations, Mad Monkey on Koh Rong Samloem is set within its own private bay, so you can expect to swap the swimming pool for clear ocean water exclusive to Mad Monkey guests.

 Prices range from $7.50/night for a dorm bed to $30/night for a private room.
 It is 2 minutes away from Lovely Jubbly Villa but sadly, this hostel has closed.

 Another hostel Koh Rong Sanloem has to offer.
 The Big Easy is an old-schooler in Cambodia’s hostel scene.
 Originally in Sihanoukville, The Big Easy moved to Phnom Penh and has recently opened on Koh Rong Sanloem.

 The Big Easy’s Koh Rong Sanloam hostel makes it onto our list of favorite Cambodia hostels.
 This brand new hostel brings Big Easy’s fun reputation to the blissful Saracen Bay, providing private bungalows, dorms, and a lively bar with nightly entertainment.

 The Big Easy on Koh Rong Sanloam is a great spot to take in the beautiful Koh Rong Sanloam island whilst enjoying a sociable hostel, guaranteed to bring a whole lot of fun.

 Prices for private bungalows are from $19/night and dorm beds from $6/night.
-It is 5 minutes away from Mad Monkey Phnom Penh and 3 minutes away from Sla Boutique Hostel which is not closed.

 The Twizt Lifestyle Hostel is located in the heart of Temple Town and is one of our favorite Siem Reap hostels.
 Designed to be a community space for guests to interact and feel at home, the Twizt provides a social spot with a laidback atmosphere.